 We look for easy installation, detailed training materials, and 24/7 customer support.
 We also consider whether the system is a hybrid installation or otherwise offers an offline mode so you can still operate if the internet goes down.

 We also favor software that can run on various hardware so retailers can choose their preferred devices.
 Finally, we took our own experience using the software into account, examining how features performed in practice.
-PayPal Zettle fared well in this category, only missing points for customer support availability, but mostly for its lack of an offline payment processing mode.
+PayPal Zettle did not fare too well in this category, missing points for 24/7 customer support availability, but mostly for its lack of an offline payment processing mode.

 20% of Overall Score

 In this section, we evaluated PayPal Zettle by its full feature set (including any standout tools), the value it offers for the price, popularity, user reviews, whether or not the system experiences a lot of downtimes, and the overall experience of navigating the system’s interface.
 Zettle earned average marks here, missing out on a few points due to negative feedback from users, including slow loading times and accounts being frozen.

 PayPal Zettle Frequently Asked Questions (FAQs)

 PayPal merchants with a business account who want to sell in person will find PayPal Zettle an ideal choice.
 We recommend PayPal Zettle for small retailers with infrequent sales, such as hobbyists and those who participate in trade fairs and sell at farmers’ markets.
 Note, however, that users in these environments will need to ensure they have a stable internet connection, as Zettle cannot process card payments while offline.

 PayPal Here is PayPal’s previous POS product that’s slowly being phased out.
 New PayPal merchants in the US are offered Zettle, as PayPal’s new POS software.

 Like any PayPal merchant, users have immediate access to their funds through their PayPal balance.
-Funds can also be withdrawn to a linked card or bank account within two business days or instant for 1.5% fee.
+Funds can also be withdrawn to a linked card or bank account within two business days or instantly for a 1.5% fee.

 You can pair your Zettle card reader via Bluetooth with an iOS or Android smartphone or tablet.
-The PayPal Zettle POS app is free to download from iTunes and Google Play.
+The PayPal Zettle POS app is free to download from the iOS App Store and Google Play.